johnsonandjohnson/open_nipals/paper/paper.md

 As mentioned before, one of the upsides of `open_nipals.NipalsPCA` compared to the SVD-based `sklearn.PCA` implementation is that numerical cost and accuracy can be traded off by setting tolerance criteria.
 We found these settings place `open_nipals.NipalsPCA` in the middle of the pack with regards to numerical cost, justifying the setting *a posteriori*.
 Wherever necessary, we passed a globally initialized `numpy` random number generator into the model constructors or `fit` methods.
-Bear in mind that the NIPALS algorithm is a deterministic algorithm and therefore did not require any random state initialization.
+Bear in mind that the NIPALS algorithm is a deterministic algorithm and therefore does not require any random state initialization.

 ## Dataset creation